sveetch/boussole/docs/overview.rst

 Project configuration
 *********************

-A project **configuration lives in a file** which default attempted name is ``boussole.json`` (JSON backend) or ``boussole.yml`` (YAML backend).
+A project **configuration lives in a file** which default expected name is ``boussole.json`` (JSON backend) or ``boussole.yml`` (YAML backend).

 Backend format